KorAP/Krill/misc/payloads.md

     65  Milestone (with optional TUI and certainty)

 ### Relation payloads
-Each relation are indexed with two instances for both directions. he direction of a relation is determined by the following symbols:
+Each relation is indexed with two instances for both directions.
+The direction of a relation is determined by the following symbols:

     > source to target
     < target to source